csound-flossmanual/csound-floss/book/02-b-csound-syntax.md

 Opcodes
 -------

-*Opcodes* or *Unit generators* are the basic building blocks of Csound.
+*Opcodes* or *Unit Generators* are the basic building blocks of Csound.
 Opcodes can do many things like produce oscillating signals, filter signals, perform mathematical functions or even turn on and off instruments.
-Opcodes, depending on their function, will take inputs and outputs.
+Opcodes, depending on their function, will take inputs and produce outputs.
 Each input or output is called, in programming terms, an *argument*.
 Opcodes always take input arguments on the right and output their results on the left, like this: